SilentPaltos/Minecraft-HAL-Lighting-VanillaShader/README.md

 - `hal_list.glsl` - list of areas that will be filled with light
 - `hal_modes.glsl` - blend modes for lighting
 - `hal_shapes.glsl` - shapes of areas in which light "spreads"
 - `hal.glsl` - main file for lighting.
-Also here count of lights is defined

 Mainly you need only `hal_list.glsl` and `hal_config.glsl`